The Early Career Workshop of GR-Amaldi 2025: Workshop programme

 Given the multidisciplinary scope of the \ac{GR}--\ac{Amaldi} meetings, the workshop included lectures introducing the main topics and providing entry points for discussion.
 Experienced researchers presented broad overviews of their fields, beginning with accessible introductions and leading into current frontiers.
 In total, nine lectures covered scientific and technical topics, and three focused on transferable skills.

-The opening lecture, by Scott Hughes, introduced black hole spacetimes, covering their unique theoretical properties~\cite{Israel:1967wq,Carter:1971zc,Robinson:1975bv}, observables~\cite{Ghez:2008ms,GRAVITY:2023avo,EventHorizonTelescope:2019dse}, modelling techniques~\cite{Berti:2005ys,Chapman-Bird:2025xtd}, and recent \ac{GW} measurements~\cite{LIGOScientific:2016aoc,LIGOScientific:2021sio}.
-Katy Clough followed with a worked-example approach to numerically solving Einstein's equations, highlighting pitfalls from ignored biases or assumptions~\cite{Baumgarte:2021skc,Aurrekoetxea:2024ypv}.
+The opening lecture, by Scott Hughes (MIT), introduced black hole spacetimes, covering their unique theoretical properties~\cite{Israel:1967wq,Carter:1971zc,Robinson:1975bv}, observables~\cite{Ghez:2008ms,GRAVITY:2023avo,EventHorizonTelescope:2019dse}, modelling techniques~\cite{Berti:2005ys,Chapman-Bird:2025xtd}, and recent \ac{GW} measurements~\cite{LIGOScientific:2016aoc,LIGOScientific:2021sio}.
+Katy Clough (Queen Mary University of London) followed with a worked-example approach to numerically solving Einstein's equations, highlighting pitfalls from ignored biases or assumptions~\cite{Baumgarte:2021skc,Aurrekoetxea:2024ypv}.
 Both lectures prompted wide-ranging questions spanning theory and practical methods.
-Jen Gupta discussed her path into science communication, showing how outreach impacts public perception and how innovative tools like 3D printing can expand accessibility~\cite{Bonne:2018,Middleton:2024ytu}.
-Mikhail Korobko then offered strategies for navigating large conferences, from goal-setting to mental health breaks and effective follow-ups.
-Christopher Berry's session on academic writing outlined techniques for structuring papers, keeping text concise and precise~\cite{Stevance:2021}, and streamlining with \LaTeX{} macros.
-The day closed with Bianca Dittrich on quantum gravity approaches at the Planck scale~\cite{Carlip:2022pyh}, and John Veitch on \ac{GW} data analysis~\cite{Chatziioannou:2024hju,LIGOScientific:2025yae}, demonstrating Bayesian methods, population studies, and open challenges for next-generation detectors.
+Jen Gupta (University of Portsmouth) discussed her path into science communication, showing how outreach impacts public perception and how innovative tools like 3D printing can expand accessibility~\cite{Bonne:2018,Middleton:2024ytu}.
+Mikhail Korobko (University of Hamburg) then offered strategies for navigating large conferences, from goal-setting to mental health breaks and effective follow-ups.
+Christopher Berry's (University of Glasgow) session on academic writing outlined techniques for structuring papers, keeping text concise and precise~\cite{Stevance:2021}, and streamlining with \LaTeX{} macros.
+The day closed with Bianca Dittrich (Perimeter Institute and University of Waterloo) on quantum gravity approaches at the Planck scale~\cite{Carlip:2022pyh}, and John Veitch (University of Glasgow) on \ac{GW} data analysis~\cite{Chatziioannou:2024hju,LIGOScientific:2025yae}, demonstrating Bayesian methods, population studies, and open challenges for next-generation detectors.